Mustafaahmed00/AI_For_All_Proj2/README.md

 * **Data Bias Toward Western Ethics:**
     * The models often default to Western ethical frameworks, neglecting other cultural perspectives.
+    * Example: Question 8 & 9 Responses: Both models default to Western frameworks (utilitarianism, deontology).
+No mention of Eastern philosophies (e.g., Confucian filial piety, Buddhist non-harm).
 * **Ignoring Nuance in Ethical Frameworks:**
     * Models tend to prioritize one ethical theory over others, failing to balance competing principles.
+    * Example: Question 9 (Cost of Power): DeepSeek justifies erasing memories using utilitarian ethics but fails to address Kantian objections (treating oneself as a "means" to save others).
+    * ChatGPT4 emphasizes deontological loyalty to identity but neglects the utilitarian duty to prevent guaranteed destruction.

 ## Conclusion